 If you go on to complete the Master of Architecture, you will become eligible for Registration as an architect.

 Architecture at UON is world-class.
 In 2018 we rated in the Top 100 in the world in the QS World University Rankings by Subject.

-Our program is fully accredited by the NSW Architects Registration Board and the Commonwealth Association of Architects and the Architects Accreditation Council of Australia, and is internationally recognised through the Canberra and Washington accord agreements, the Board of Architects Malaysia (LAM), and as part of the Bologna Process for European Higher Education.
+Our program is fully accredited by the NSW Architects Registration Board and the Commonwealth Association of Architects and the Architects Accreditation Council of Australia, and is internationally recognised through the Canberra Accord, the Board of Architects Malaysia (LAM), and as part of the Bologna Process for European Higher Education.